Earn credit for your current or completed apprenticeship and finish your degree now!

 What classes do I have to take?

 The degree requires five general education classes and a few technical electives along with APS 201 Apprenticeship Credit.
-The number of technical courses is dependent upon how much credit is awarded for APS 201.
+The number of technical courses is dependent upon the length of the Apprenticeship, ex.
+1-4 years.
 The total number of credit hours is 60 to 64 for the program.

 What are my degree, diploma, or certificate options?